kda9036/portfolio/README.md

 # Portfolio

-PowerPoint featuring video demos of some of my projects.
+PowerPoint featuring video demos of some of my earlier projects.

 Projects included:
 - TFTP Client and Server Group Project